Adapting Large Language Models for Character-based Augmentative and Alternative Communication: Additional results and details

 Recall that we used n-gram models trained on data selected from C4 and Subtitle at different thresholds.
 We found a threshold of 0.90 for C4 and a threshold of 0.75 for Subtitle provided the majority of perplexity gains when training an 12-gram language model from scratch.

-As shown in \cref{table_threshold}, increasing or decreasing the threshold by 0.05 on C4 only increased perplexity.
-Subsequent adaptation of the C4 0.90 fine-tuned model on Subtitle also performed best (or the same) with the threshold of 0.75 versus thresholds of 0.70 or 0.80.
+As shown in \cref{table_threshold}, increasing or decreasing the threshold by 0.05 on C4 increased perplexity.
+Subsequent adaptation of the C4 0.90 fine-tuned model on Subtitle performed best (or the same) with a threshold of 0.75 versus 0.70 or 0.80.

-With recurrent neural network language models (RNNLMs), interpolating an RNNLM with an n-gram model as been shown to perform better than either model in isolation \cite{mikolov_learning}.
+With recurrent neural network language models (RNNLMs), interpolating an RNNLM with an n-gram model can perform better than either model in isolation \cite{mikolov_learning}.
 We computed the per-character probabilities for our spoken and written dev sets using 1) the n-gram optimized for AAC-like text, 2) the original opt-350m LLM, and 3) our best fine-tuned opt-350m LLM.
-Using SRILM \cite{stolcke_srilm}, we found the optimal mixture weights between the n-gram and each LLM (the unadapted opt-350m and the fine-tune opt-350m).
+Using SRILM \cite{stolcke_srilm}, we found the optimal mixture weights between the n-gram and each LLM (the unadapted and fine-tuned opt-350m models).
 We found the optimal mixture weights with respect to the spoken and written dev sets independently.

-For the unadapted LLM, the optimal mixture had a perplexity of 2.281, slightly lower than the 2.303 obtained using only opt-350m.
+For the unadapted LLM, the optimal mixture had a perplexity of 2.28, slightly lower than the 2.30 obtained using only opt-350m.
 For the spoken and written dev sets, the n-gram model received a mixture weight of 0.12 and 0.29 respectively.
-However, the fine-tuned LLM mixture had essentially the same perplexity of 2.100 versus 2.101 using only the fine-tuned LLM.
+However, the fine-tuned LLM and n-gram mixture model had the same perplexity of 2.10 as using only the fine-tuned LLM.
 For the spoken and written dev sets, the n-gram model received a mixture weight of 0.04 and 0.03 respectively.
 Thus it seems the gains offered by the n-gram model's in-domain training data could be obtained instead by fine-tuning a pretrained LLM on in-domain data.